OKaluza/fractured/docs/docs.rst

 -------
 The palette editor allows selection of a number of colours forming a gradient which is used to colour the fractal display.
 Each of the colours in the gradient is represented by a line and a slider tool, except for the start and end colours.
-When the mouse pointer is over the palette, sliders controls appear.

 - The sliders can be dragged, adjusting the position of the colour in the gradient.
 - Clicking on the line below the slider opens the Colour Selector box allowing you to edit the colour.